microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

 - Create a "Hello World" Azure Function in Visual Studio Code that:
     - Takes a name as an input parameter.
     - Returns the name back to you as an output.
+    - Uses any programming language of your choice

 ## Success Criteria